 Quality Resources and Infrastructure

-Quality Assurance resources, infrastructure and facilities required for performing the STRX RFE FW and RFE GUI quality assurance activities and the information related to quality management and process tools can be found in the AMP SW Quality Assurance Generic Plan [3].
+Quality Assurance resources, infrastructure and facilities required for performing the STRX RFE FW quality assurance activities and the information related to quality management and process tools can be found in the AMP SW Quality Assurance Generic Plan [3].

 .